- Home

 In a significant move, Uttarakhand's Uniform Civil Code Bill was tabled in the State Assembly during its special session.
 This Bill, presented by Uttarakhand's Chief Minister, Pushkar Singh Dhami, aims to incorporate several changes to establish consistent laws for personal issues like marriage, divorce, inheritance and so on.

 One of the crucial changes proposed by the instant Bill is the mandatory registration of live-in relationships.
-The registration is supposed to be made to the registrar within one month from the “date of entering the relationship.”
+Registration is supposed to be made to a Registrar within one month of the “date of entering the relationship.”
 Notably, on failure to do so, the Bill also prescribes punishment of 3 months of maximum imprisonment or a fine up ₹10,000 or both.

 At the outset, the Bill defines a live-in relationship as one between a man and a woman who cohabit in a shared household through a relationship in the nature of marriage, provided that such relations are not prohibited.

-Apart from this, the residents of Uttarakhand who are in a live-in relationships outside the State have the option of giving this statement to the registrar of their respective jurisdictions.
+Apart from this, the residents of Uttarakhand who are in a live-in relationship outside the State have the option of giving this statement to the Registrar of their respective jurisdictions.

 Summary Inquiry To Be Conducted By The Registrar